hamptonpieryc/website/content/docs/club-rules.md

 ## 15. BYE-LAWS:

-**15.1** Bye-Laws necessary for the management and good order of the Club, not inconsistent to the Rules may, from time to time, be made by the Committee.
+**15.1** Bye-Laws necessary for the management and good order of the Club, not inconsistent to the Rules may, from time to time, be made by the GMC.
 Any infringement of the Bye-laws shall be equivalent to an infringement of the Rules.

-**15.2** New Bye-laws made by the Committee shall be read at the next General Meeting of the Club and formally approved.
-No Bye-laws rejected by the Club in General Meeting shall be re-introduced by the General Management Committee without subsequent reference to the Club in General Meeting.
+**15.2** New Bye-laws made by the GMC shall be read at the next General Meeting of the Club and formally approved.
+No Bye-laws rejected by the Club in General Meeting shall be re-introduced by the GMC without subsequent reference to the Club in General Meeting.

 ## 16. VISITORS: